Interstate 81 in New York: Syracuse viaduct removal project

-The removal of sections of I-81 running through Syracuse has been discussed since at least the turn of the century.
+The removal of sections of I-81 running through Syracuse has been discussed since at least the turn of the 21st century.
 In 2001, Syracuse Common Councillor Van Robinson called for the removal of some elevated portions of I-81 that were blocking Upstate Medical University.
 He stated that the bridge not only presented a problem sectionalizing the Syracuse area but also it presented a problem for Syracuse University and SUNY Upstate.
 One major reason for the urgency of this effort is the condition of the elevated highway and other bridges located on I-81 between the I-481 interchanges on opposite sides of the city, as well as on I-690 in the vicinity of I-81's interchange with the highway.

 In 2011, the official process in deciding the future of I-81 was started by two entities: NYSDOT and the Syracuse Metropolitan Transportation Council (SMTC), the region's metropolitan planning organization.
 NYSDOT is responsible for overseeing the process and, eventually, its construction.
 SMTC consists of member agencies that have a stake in transportation decisions in Central New York.

 In 2019, NYSDOT selected the "community grid" alternative for reconstructing I-81 through Syracuse.
-Under this plan, I-81 will be rerouted to bypass Syracuse along the I-481 alignment while the section of I-81 through Syracuse will be designated as a business loop of I-81.
-This alternative, which is expected to cost between $1.9 billion and $2.2 billion, would tear down the elevated viaduct and reconstruct Almond Street as an at-grade boulevard.
+Under this plan, I-81 would be rerouted to bypass Syracuse along the I-481 alignment while the section of I-81 through Syracuse would be designated as a business loop of I-81.
+This alternative, which was expected to cost between $1.9 billion and $2.2 billion, would tear down the elevated viaduct and reconstruct Almond Street as an at-grade boulevard.
 Also as a part of this project, both of the interchanges between I-81 and I-481 would be reconstructed to allow I-481 to be converted to I-81.

 Construction was expected to start in mid-2020 and take five years to complete.
 However, in May 2021, Governor Andrew Cuomo announced the project would not commence until the following year.
 At this time, the New York state government allocated $800 million to the "community grid" plan.
-In preparation for the reconstruction/relocation of I-81 around Syracuse, the American Association of State Highway and Transportation Officials (AASHTO), at its annual Spring Meeting in May 2021, conditionally approved NYSDOT's application to reroute I-81 over I-481 around the east side of Syracuse and redesignate I-81 through Syracuse as I-81 Business (I-81 Bus), pending concurrence from the Federal Highway Administration (FHWA).
-NYSDOT will renumber I-81 exits from sequential to mile-based along its entire length following the rerouting of I-81 around Syracuse.
+In preparation for the reconstruction/relocation of I-81 around Syracuse, the American Association of State Highway and Transportation Officials (AASHTO), at its annual Spring Meeting in May 2021, conditionally approved NYSDOT's application to reroute I-81 over I-481 around the east side of Syracuse and redesignate I-81 through Syracuse as Interstate 81 Business (I-81 Bus), also known as Business Loop 81 (BL 81), pending concurrence from the Federal Highway Administration (FHWA).
+NYSDOT would renumber I-81 exits from sequential to mile-based along its entire length following the rerouting of I-81 around Syracuse.

 The process of demolishing I-81 in Syracuse began in 2023.
-Some local residents worried the removal would accelerate gentrification, while business owners in varying locations worried about a loss of revenue from the changes to vehicle traffic patterns.
+Some local residents worried the removal would accelerate gentrification, while many other residents did not have such fears.
+Some business owners in varying locations worried about a loss of revenue from the changes to vehicle traffic patterns, while many business owners were excited for increased foot traffic.
 Court challenges to the removal produced only temporary delays.
+Both I-81/I-481 interchanges had been reconstructed by June 2026.
+On September 22, 2026, FHWA formally redesignated I-481 as I-81.